Winter Bedding Primer - The Art of Staying Warm

 Wool is heavier than silk or down.
 If you like the weight of a comforter pressing on you as you sleep or if you use weighted blankets, then you will like the weight of wool.

 Most wool felts when washed.
-Take this into consideration when purchasing a wool or wool-filled comforter.
-The organic Merino wool comforter sold by The Allergy Store is all natural and certified organic.
+Take this into consideration when purchasing wool or wool-filled comforters.
+The organic Merino wool comforter sold by The Allergy Store is all-natural and certified organic.
 However, it cannot be machine washed or dried.
 It must be professionally dry cleaned.

 Down is incredibly warm and very light.
 If you want the warmth of wool without the weight, then down is a great alternative.
 Down can trap allergens and is not recommended for people with dust mite allergies.

-Down is not mold resistant, if you launder it you must be sure to thoroughly dry it.
-The down comforters and blankets sold by The Allergy Store can be spot cleaned or machine laundered.
+Down is not mold-resistant, if you launder it you must be sure to thoroughly dry it.
+The Goose down comforters and down blankets sold by The Allergy Store can be spot cleaned or machine laundered.
 Covering the down comforter with a zippered cover will keep it clean and fresh longer.